borgeskauan/netflix-backend/README.md

 This is the backend service for a Netflix-like web application, built using **Spring Boot** and **Java 21**.
 It powers features such as movie search, playlists, reviews, and user subscription plans.
 The backend is intentionally kept simple, using **in-memory H2 database** and no external infrastructure dependencies, making it easy to run locally.

+Also check out our [front end](https://github.com/borgeskauan/netflix-frontend) that integrates with this service.

 ---

 ## Tech Stack